Supreme Court agrees to review Louisiana abortion case

 The high court in February blocked enforcement of the law, while further legal appeals were being filed.
 Chief Justice John Roberts sided with his more liberal colleagues at the time.

 Abortion rights supporters say Act 620 is too restrictive, and places an "undue burden" on a woman's access to the medical procedure.
 They say it would leave the state with just one abortion clinic.
-Backers of the law say it is a reasonable regulation, with claims by state officials that "Louisiana abortion clinics have a history of serious health and safety problems."
+Backers of the law say it is a reasonable regulation, with attorneys saying in court filings on behalf of Louisiana Health Secretary Rebekah Gee that "Louisiana abortion clinics have a history of serious health and safety problems."

 The high court will now set a briefing schedule, with oral arguments early next year and a ruling expected by June 2020.